Plan to write about GSTC? Here are the basics

 The GSTC in 4 paragraphs

 The Global Sustainable Tourism Council® (GSTC) establishes and manages global sustainable standards, known as the GSTC Standards (formerly known as GSTC Criteria).
-There are four sets: Destination Standard for public policy-makers and destination managers, Industry Standards for hotels and tour operators, GSTC MICE Standard for Venues, Event Organizers and Events & Exhibitions, and Attraction Standard for tourist attractions such as theme parks, museums, and national parks.
+There are five sets: The GSTC Destination Standard for public policy-makers and destination managers, the GSTC Hotel Standard for hotels and accommodations, the GSTC Tour Operator Standard, the GSTC MICE Standard for Venues, Event Organizers, and Events & Exhibitions, and the GSTC Attraction Standard for tourist attractions such as theme parks, museums, and national parks.
 They are the result of a worldwide effort to develop a common language about sustainability in tourism.

 The Standards are arranged in four pillars: (A) Sustainable management; (B) Socioeconomic impacts; (C) Cultural impacts; and (D) Environmental impacts (including consumption of resources, reducing pollution, and conserving biodiversity and landscapes).
 Since tourism destinations each have their own culture, environment, customs, and laws, the Standards are designed to be adapted to local conditions and supplemented by additional criteria for the specific location and activity.